ray-project/ray/doc/source/data/data-internals.rst

 The *executor* schedules tasks and moves data between physical operators.

-The executor and operators are located on the driver process, except for training jobs where they're located on a special actor called SplitCoordinator.
+The executor and operators are located on the driver process, except for training jobs where they're located on a special actor called ``SplitCoordinator``.
 Tasks and actors launched by operators are scheduled across the cluster, and outputs are stored in Ray’s distributed object store.
 The executor manipulates references to objects, and doesn’t fetch the underlying data itself to the executor.